 Thailand has been one of the first countries in ASEAN to pass a law to protect children born with the aid of fertility treatment.
-In 2015, Thailand passed a law making all are heterosexual, married Thai couples, years.
-The couple must submit multiple documents, along with a medical certificate from a gynaecologist confirming the couple's
+In 2015, Thailand passed a law making all commercial surrogacy illegal.
+As of now, the only people who can complete surrogacy are heterosexual, married Thai couples, or at least one must be Thai and legally registered as married for at least three years.
+The couple must submit multiple documents, along with a medical certificate from a gynaecologist confirming the couple's infertility.